 When to visit Kafue National Park

-The Kafue is wonderfully mild temperature-wise due to its altitude, averaging 1100m above sea level.
-Therefore; it is generally cooler; compared to the Luangwa or Zambezi valley’s in October and November.
-In fact, the Kafue goes sub-zero in winter (June-August) in some areas.
+The Kafue is wonderfully mild temperature wise due to its altitude, averaging 1100m above sea level.
+Therefore; it is generally cooler than the Luangwa or Zambezi valley’s in October and November.
+In fact, the Kafue goes sub-zero in winter (June – August) in some areas.

-The Busanga Plains area is still strictly only accessible from (water-level dependent) from June through to the end of October.
+The Busanga Plains area is still strictly only accessible from June through to the end of October.
+All water level dependent.
 This area is a floodplain and unless you enjoy swimming then unfortunately you must visit in these months!
 There is an airstrip at Busanga.

 How to get to Kafue National Park?

-The park is well serviced by a number of all-year-round airstrips.
+The park has a number of all year round airstrips.
 These are at Chunga, Ngoma, and Lufupa.
-These enable tourists to make the most of the park in any of its ever-changing seasons.
-It is possible to drive to Kafue from Livingstone or Lusaka.
-However; this is not recommended in the wet season.
+These enable tourists to make the most of the park in any of its ever changing seasons.
+It is possible to drive to Kafue from Livingstone or Lusaka, but not in the wet season.
 It would take about 3 or so hours just to reach the southern section of the park.